XguihuaX/llm_project/README.md

       I. Due to limited computational power and time, many datasets were not fully tested.
 The ablation experiment only considered the top 10 results from all combinations.

       II.
-For the selection of combinations, a better method would be to write an automatic comparison function that refeeds the experimental results to the baseline model or other well-performing models, incorporating restrictions on the conditions for good models, allowing the model to               self-select.
-The author manually extracted labels from a small dataset for self-comparison and also fed it to ChatGPT-4 with restrictive conditions for judgment.
+For the selection of combinations, a better method would be to write an automatic comparison function that refeeds the experimental results to the baseline model or other well-performing models, incorporating restrictions on the conditions for good models, and allowing the model to self-select.
+The author manually extracted labels from a small dataset for self-comparison and fed it to ChatGPT-4 with restrictive conditions for judgment.
 Alternatively, the ROUGE score could be used for evaluation.

       III.
-For model improvement, based on point II, for complex or inferential questions, the questions could be fed to models with different parameters, and then the responses could be sent back to the baseline model for a comprehensive summary and final answer formulation.
+For model improvement, based on point II, for complex or inferential questions, the questions could be fed to models with different parameters, the responses could be sent back to the baseline model for a comprehensive summary and final answer formulation.

       IV.
 Chain of thought (Cot) has advantages in information summarization and inference over traditional prompts.
 However, while Cot performs well when facing complex or inferential information needs, it tends to be conservative in situations where answers can be directly extracted from the text.